Stephen-Seo/mpd_info_screen2/README.txt

   --force-default-font-ascii : Only use the default font for ascii text (mutually exclusive with previous option) --blacklist-font-str=<string> : blacklist fonts that have <string> in its filename (use this option multiple times to add more strings to check)
-  --remaining-force-default-raylib-font : force the remaining time text to always use Raylib's default font
+  --remaining-force-default-raylib-font : force the remaining time text to always use Raylib's default font --font-scale-factor=<factor> : Sets the factor to scale the font size with (default 1.0)

 --------------------------------------------------------------------------------
     Compiling